PEXANE2/azure-docs.tr-tr/articles/marketplace/lead-management-for-cloud-marketplace.md

-  *Müşteri bilgileri, örnek veriler aşağıdadır.*
+  *Müşteri bilgilerinin örnek verileri aşağıda verilmiştir*

     {